gatsbyjs/gatsby/docs/contributing/docs-templates.md

 #### Overview link

 To make sure your recipe is linked from the overview page, you must add it to the appropriate category in [`recipes.md`](https://github.com/gatsbyjs/gatsby/blob/master/docs/docs/recipes.md).
-Otherwise it will be difficult for Gatsby users to find it, which isn't good for anyone!
+Otherwise, it will be difficult for Gatsby users to find it, which isn't good for anyone!

 #### Title and description